Tips for losing weight

 Exercising for weight loss

-For weight loss, and particularly for losing visceral fat, moderate-intensity exercise seems to very helpful.
+For weight loss, and particularly for losing visceral fat, moderate-intensity exercise seems to be very helpful.
 Both aerobic and strength exercise will reduce visceral fat.
 Exercising can also help to prevent visceral fat from returning.
 To reduce your visceral fat, you should aim to exercise for at least 30 minutes each day.